evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_FWD/_index.md

 ---
 title: Toyota bZ4X FWD
 linktitle: bZ4X FWD
-description: Toyota bZ4X FWD is an all-electric crossover with a WLTP range of up to 516 km (321 miles).
-EVKX.net have all the details.
+description: "Toyota bZ4X FWD is an all-electric crossover with a WLTP range of up to 516 km (321 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---